hneth/riskyr/README.md

 Goal
 ----

-Develop and assemble a set of basic risk literacy tools in R.
+Develop and assemble a set of basic risk literacy tools in R:

-The `riskyr` package renders risk literacy more transparent by providing a set of risk literacy tools and corresponding representations.
+- The `riskyR` package renders risk literacy more transparent by providing a set of risk literacy tools and corresponding representations.

-A corresponding R Shiny app allows using the `riskyr` toolbox in an interactive fashion without any coding.
+- The corresponding R Shiny app `riskyRapp` allows using the `riskyr` toolbox in an interactive fashion without any coding.

 Rationale
 ---------